Difference Between Monolithic kernel and Microkernel (μ-kernel)

 - The userspace (unprivileged mode)

-There are different types of the kernel.
+There are different types of kernel.
 The two main types are namely:

 - Monolithic kernel

-These types of the kernel are segregated based on how they manage a request from a process (also known as system calls) and resources.
+These kernel types are segregated based on how they manage a request from a process (also known as system calls) and resources.
 Monolithic kernels are much older than microkernels.
 Microkernels were discovered in the late 1980s.

 Head to Head Comparison between Monolithic Kernel and MicroKernel (Infographics)